-Ah the beauty of living in the subtropics: torrential rain, unbearable heat and the odd mega-typhoon (think hurricane) or three, Hong Kong’s got it all.
+Ah, the beauty of living in the subtropics: torrential rain, unbearable heat and the odd mega-typhoon (think hurricane) or three, Hong Kong’s got it all.
 Finding yourself stuck in the city facing the elements?
-We’ve got you covered.
-Here’s HK Cheapo’s guide to surviving bad weather in the city.
+We’ve got you covered with the HK Cheapo’s guide to surviving bad weather in the city.

 Hong Kong bad weather basics

 Despite all that nature throws at us each year, we’re lucky in Hong Kong.
 The skyscrapers, the roads, the electricity grids are all built and maintained to survive the yearly arrival of typhoons, torrential rain, and heat.
-While the same typhoon can cause incredible death and destruction in nearby China, Hong Kong usually escapes relatively unscathed.
-The city also gets back to normal pretty much a few hours after the worst of the storm has passed.
+While the same typhoon can cause death and destruction in other nearby countries, Hong Kong usually escapes relatively unscathed.
+And the city gets back to normal pretty much a few hours after the worst of the storm has passed.

-Also, there are ways to get around without ever having the brave the outdoors!
+Also, there are ways to get around without ever having to brave the outdoors!
 Keep reading, and we’ll tell you about these “secret” passageways.
 It’s quite the art!

 When a Typhoon Signal 8 or higher is hoisted, the city pretty much comes to a standstill.
-Most road and sea transportation will be suspended, and the MTR (subway) will run limited service, and only a few taxis will brave the streets (and are likely to charge higher prices, although they’re not supposed to, because insurance won’t cover them during the storm).
-Businesses and schools will be closed, and people will be hunkering down in their homes until the storm passes (usually within 24 hours, sometimes up to 2 days).
+Most road and sea transportation will be suspended, and the MTR (subway) will run limited service.
+Only a few taxis will brave the streets, and are likely to charge higher prices (although they’re not supposed to because insurance won’t cover them during the storm).
+Businesses and schools will be closed, and people will be hunkering down in their homes until the storm passes (usually within 24 hours, sometimes up to two days).

-Temperatures can get as high as 36 degrees Celcius, but the “feels like” temperature is usually quite a bit higher as the humidity makes it likely being outdoors for more than 10 minutes will have you dripping in sweat.
+Temperatures can get as high as 36° Celsius, but the “feels like” temperature is usually quite a bit higher.
+The humidity will have you dripping in sweat if you’re outdoors for more than 10 minutes.

 Hong Kong weather FAQs